 With the engine off on both cars, and in neutral or park, you should attach the red or positive clamp to the failed battery first, then to the live battery.

-The black or negative lead should be then clamped to the good battery, followed by a large metal part on the dead car – you should avoid attaching it to the other battery because when it closes the circuit, it may spark, which in theory, could ignite battery gases.
+The black or negative lead should be then clamped to the good battery.
+Followed by a large metal part on the dead car.
+You should avoid attaching it to the other battery because when it closes the circuit, it may spark.
+This, in theory, could ignite battery gases.

-Note: 6V systems aren’t so common now, but if it’s an old vehicle, there is a chance that it could be 6V rather than 12V, you should always check battery voltage before connecting the jumper leads.
+Note: 6V systems aren’t so common now, but if it’s an old vehicle, there is a chance that it could be 6V rather than 12V.
+You should always check the battery voltage before connecting the jumper leads.

-It’s worth identifying just why the battery drained – leaving your lights on is one thing, but if there’s no obvious cause, you should get the battery checked, or consider purchasing a battery tester or multimeter.
+It’s worth identifying just why the battery drained.
+Leaving your lights on is one thing, but if there’s no obvious cause, you should get the battery checked.
+Consider purchasing a battery tester or multimeter.

 Never Leave Home Without Jumper Cables

 If you drive an auto transmission, a set of quality jumper cables is an essential part of motoring.
-You really should never leave home without them, and when you can pick up a set for the price of a few cups of coffee, you’d be crazy to not consider it.
+You really should never leave home without them.
+You can pick up a set for the price of a few cups of coffee.
+It’s crazy to not consider it.

-You don’t need to invest top dollar to get a quality product, and having some jumper cables to hand may even give you the chance to play a hero to someone, and that’s a great feeling!
+You don’t need to pay a lot to get a quality product.
+Having some jumper cables on hand may even give you the chance to play a hero to someone, and that’s a great feeling!

-Any of these five jumper cables are worth your money, although the Energizer permanent ones are really aimed at the professionals, but looking from a different angle – if you’re the outdoorsy type, then being able to run a battery cable to power something easily is an added bonus!
+Any of these five jumper cables are worth your money.
+However, the Energizer permanent ones are really aimed at the professionals.
+From a different angle, if you’re the outdoorsy type, then being able to run a battery cable to power something easily is an added bonus!